urbit/urbit_book/chapters/preface.md

 network of PC2's is, by definition, a general-purpose social network.

 By no means is this concept an idea original to Urbit.
-Many, many systems desinged to implement the PC2 have been tried and, without exception, have failed to do so.
+Many, many systems designed to implement the PC2 have been tried and, without exception, have failed to do so.
 These previous attempts have been crippled by their inadequate solution two fundamental problems: software portability and network identity.